krhoda/wasm_crossword_generator/README.md

 # WASM Crossword Generator
 WASM Crossword Generator is a TypeScript library for the generation and operation of crossword puzzles.
 The main functionality is written in Rust, which is compiled to WASM with TypeScript types generated from the Rust types.
 The end result is completely portable and well-typed.

 The underlying Rust code is found in the `crate` directory, it's [published on it's own to crates.io](https://crates.io/crates/wasm_crossword_generator) and [documentation is available](https://docs.rs/wasm_crossword_generator/latest/wasm_crossword_generator/).

-This directory houses the `src` for the NPM package `wasm_crossword_generator` as well as `example`s in the respective directories.
+This directory houses the `src` for the NPM package `wasm_crossword_generator` as well as the `dist` which appears [in the NPM package](https://www.npmjs.com/package/wasm_crossword_generator).

+An example site using this library can be viewed and played online [here](http://krhoda.github.io/anagram-crosswords).
+The source of that site is meant to act as and example / demo and is found [here](http://github.com/krhoda/anagram-crosswords).

-To add it to your NPM project.
+To add this library to your NPM project.
 ```
 $ npm install --save wasm_crossword_generator
 ```